What is a Halal Mortgage?

 No Compounded Interest

 Islamic financing prohibits the payment or receiving of interest or riba.
 A Halal mortgage allows prospective buyers to work with companies such as Manzil in order to balance their material needs with their spiritual obligations.
-Our team of professionals work diligently with the prospective buyer(s) to select a property and through our custom services determine a set price and payment terms.
-Manzil then purchases the property and sells it back to the client, and the sale is recorded in a Murabaha mortgage contract.The maximum repayment term is 25 years and individuals can repay their loan in full at any point in time without receiving a penalty.
-Manzil is the only lender currently to provide fixed rate mortgages of up to 25 years.
+The property is purchased and then sold back to the client, and the sale is recorded in a Murabaha mortgage contract.The maximum repayment term is 25 years and individuals can repay their loan in full at any point in time without receiving a penalty.

 Easy to Understand